shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 * Use the **{{config.extra.arcana.app_address}}** specified to the 'Mainnet' configuration profile in the dashboard
 * Set the `network` parameter in the `AuthProvider` constructor to 'mainnet'

-Refer to the next section for step-by-step instructions on how to migrate from using an older {{config.extra.arcana.product_name}} product release to v1.0.0.

 ## How to Migrate to v1.0.0?

 *Do not jump into installing, and upgrading the {{config.extra.arcana.sdk_name}}  in your sources and running your app.*

-To successfully use the {{config.extra.arcana.sdk_name}} , you need to first **re-create your app configuration profile** using the {{config.extra.arcana.dashboard_name}} and then integrate your app with the {{config.extra.arcana.sdk_name}} for onboarding users and enabling the {{config.extra.arcana.wallet_name}} .
+To successfully use the {{config.extra.arcana.sdk_name}}, you need to first **re-create your app configuration profile** using the {{config.extra.arcana.dashboard_name}} and then integrate your app with the {{config.extra.arcana.sdk_name}} for onboarding users and enabling the {{config.extra.arcana.wallet_name}}.

 If you wish to deploy your app on {{config.extra.arcana.company_name}} Testnet, simply follow steps 1 and 3.
 To deploy your app on {{config.extra.arcana.company_name}}  Mainnet, follow all three steps:

 1. **Reconfigure & Get {{config.extra.arcana.app_address}}**: If you are using v0.3.0, you would already have created a 'Testnet' configuration profile for your app.
 When you log into the dashboard, this profile will not show up by default.
 Due to breaking changes in the {{config.extra.arcana.sdk_name}} release v1.0.0, you will be required to re-register your app using the {{config.extra.arcana.dashboard_name}}.
 When you re-register and create a new profile for the app, by default, it is assigned as a 'Testnet' configuration.
 This step is mandatory irrespective of whether you want to deploy your app on {{config.extra.arcana.company_name}}  Testnet or Mainnet or both.

-2. **Mainnet Configuration**: To deploy your app on the {{config.extra.arcana.company_name}}  Mainnet, you must first create a 'Mainnet' configuration profile using the {{config.extra.arcana.dashboard_name}} .
+2. **Mainnet Configuration**: To deploy your app on the {{config.extra.arcana.company_name}}  Mainnet, you must first create a 'Mainnet' configuration profile using the {{config.extra.arcana.dashboard_name}}.
 See instructions [here]({{page.meta.arcana.root_rel_path}}/db/config_dApp_with_db.md#example-new-mainnet-authprovider).
 Once you have the 'Mainnet' configuration profile ready, copy the new **{{config.extra.arcana.app_address}}** assigned to the 'Mainnet' configuration profile.
 This will be required during {{config.extra.arcana.sdk_name}}  integration later.
 At the time of 'Mainnet' profile creation, you need to specify whether you would like to use the **App-specific Keys** (default) or use the **Global Keys** feature for your app.
 To enable the global keys feature, developers must submit a verification form and get approval.
 Wait to onboard users until you receive a response to your verification request.
 Otherwise, the wallet address assigned to your app users may change after the **Global Keys** feature takes effect.
 If you do not choose **Global Keys**, your 'Mainnet' profile is configured to use **App-specific** keys by default.
 What this means is that your app users will see different wallet addresses across different apps in the Arcana ecosystem.
 For details, see [Global Keys]({{page.meta.arcana.root_rel_path}}/concepts/sharedkeys.md).

     !!! danger "Update Redirect URI for Mainnet"